HPCE/hpce-2014-cw4/readme.md

 surrounding cells will change temperature in response to the cells around them.

-Now advance the world, but a single time-step of length 0.1 seconds:
+Now advance the world by a single time-step of length 0.1 seconds:

 	make_world.exe 10 0.1 | step_world 0.1 1